-Romain Boscher is the COO of Aramisauto, heading the operations in France.
-He joined the company at the end of 2016 as head of the development of customer-facing activities (customer centers, call centers, auxiliary services…).
+Romain Boscher is the GM of Aramisauto, in France.
+He joined the company at the end of 2016 as Chief Operating Officer and took over the responsibility for the French operations in January 2021.
 He started his career at Aéroports de Paris International where he worked as Chief of Staff to the CEO.
 He also worked at Bain & Company for four years as a consultant, mainly in distribution.
 Romain holds an MBA from INSEAD, an M.S. in transportation economics from the Toulouse School of Economics and an M.S. from the École Nationale de l’Aviation Civile.

 Pablo Fernandez is one of the co-founders and CEO of Clicars, the leading online used car sales platform in Spain, which was acquired by Aramis Group in 2017.
 Prior to founding Clicars, Pablo was Executive Vice President of Santander Bank in Boston, USA, where he also held a position in Strategy and Equity Capital Markets.
 Previously, Pablo worked in the Madrid office of the Boston Consulting Group and founded Becasfacil.com, the largest scholarship market in Spain.
 He is a graduate of Harvard Business School and the Complutense University of Madrid.